Skip to main content

 • Webmasters update and maintain existing websites and run testing protocols to find broken links and other aspects of a site that can malfunction.

-Other duties typical for web developers include:
+Other duties typical for web developers, BLS said, include:

 • Working with internal and external clients to determine the look and functionality of a website